robertangeles/prompts/write_essay.md

 - Use the same style, vocabulary level, and sentence structure as Paul Graham.

-- Write a SEO description with a maximum of 160 characters.
+- Write an attention grabbing hook for aSEO description with a maximum of 160 characters.
+Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.
 You will put this in the [SEO DESCRIPTION] Section.

 - Write a detailed prompt for an AI Image Generator to represent this essay.
 You will put this in the [IMAGE DESCRIPTION] Section.